aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 > [!WARNING]
 > Setting the log level to `DEBUG` can result in sensitive information being included in logs, since other Python packages used in the solution will log raw request information.
 Be mindful of this when sharing these logs and granting access to them. **Consider using `DEBUG` only in non-production environments with non-sensitive test accounts.**

-## FAQ
-* **Can I connect and use multiple identity providers using the same custom IdP deployment?**

-  Yes, the solution is designed to support this scenario.
-To do this, create multiple records in the **identity_providers** DynamoDB table, then define user records associated with those IdPs.

-* **What happens if I define the same username for multiple IdPs?**

-  If the user specifies the identity provider using the `UserNameDelimiter` when authenticating, that provider will be used.
-If no identity provider is specified, the identity provider associated with the first user record retrieved will be used for handling authentication. *The solution will not attempt all matching identity providers for the username*.

-* **Can I connect multiple AWS Transfer servers to the same custom IdP deployment?**

-  Yes, this is by design so that the same custom IdP solution and identity provider/user records can be used across multiple AWS Transfer servers.
-One common use case for this is when an organization has separate AWS Transfer servers for both S3 and EFS targets.
-Both S3 and EFS targets can also be specified in the same user record if `HomeDirectoryType` is set to `LOGICAL` in the record.

-* **Can this solution be deployed multiple times in the same AWS account and region?**

-  Yes, the solution's resources are deployed with name and ARN conventions that avoid collisions.
-It can be deployed multiple times to support use cases such as multi-tenancy.

-* **Can the same custom IdP deployment be used for AWS Transfer servers that are in multiple regions?**

-  This can be done only if the API Gateway setting has been enabled and is used as the custom identity provider source.

-* **I need to re-deploy the solution, how do I retain my identity provider and user  tables?**

-  The identity provider and user tables in DynamoDB are retained when the stack is deleted.
-When re-deploying the solution, reference the table names when creating the stack, and the solution will use the existing tables instead of creating new ones.

-* **Does the AWS Transfer server need to be deployed in the same VPC as the Custom IdP solution?**
-  No, it can be deployed independently of the VPC the Custom IdP solution uses.

-* **Can I use Password AND Key (multi method) authentication with the Custom IdP solution?**
-  Yes.
-With Password AND Key authentication configured on an AWS Transfer Family server, the public keys listed in the `PublicKeys` attribute of the user record will be used automatically during the key authentication request, then the identity provider module associated will handle the password request.
-For an example of how to populate the `PublicKeys` attribute, see the [Public Key](#public-key) identity provider module reference.

-  > [!NOTE]
-  > Some identity provider modules may be able to support both password and key based authentication, in which case the `public_key_support` attribute will be set to `true` in the `identity_providers` record.
-In this case, the module may not use the `PublicKeys` attribute and retrieve user public keys from another source.

 ## Common issues

 * **After deploying the solution, authentication requests fail and/or the Lambda function logs show timeouts.**